-- Stereotypes have consequences - there is no such thing as no harm, no foul in stereotyping; - Stereotyping creates separation among and across people; - More truth about our attitudes is said in jest than we care to admit and believe; - Our feelings about being stereotyped are just below the surface - it does not take much scratching to touch raw nerves.
+- Stereotypes have consequences; - There is no such thing as no harm, no foul in stereotyping; - Stereotyping creates separation among and across people; - More truth about our attitudes is said in jest than we care to admit and believe; - Our feelings about being stereotyped are just below the surface; - it does not take much scratching to touch raw nerves.

-9.13 Growing up Racially
+9.12.
+Growing up Racially

-The activity follows five or seven steps and involves two groups of participants that form two circles.
+Theactivitycan follow five or seven steps and involves two groups of participants that form two circles.
 There is also one facilitator for each group.
-At the begging, the students of the inner circle have to respond to five questions concerning the way they grew up as members of a minority group.
-Then, another ethnic group has to move to the inner circle in order to answer again these questions.
-After the five questions are answered the facilitators lets his/her group know that they are going to have to share these responses with all of the other participants.
+At the begining, the students of the inner circle have to respond to five questions concerning the way they grew up as members of a minority group.
+Then, another ethnic group has to move to the inner circle in order to answer the same questions.
+After the five questions are answered, the facilitators lets his/her group know that they are going to have to share these responses with all the other participants.